dgcamblor/UMIvar/Doctorado/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy.md

 ## Main advantages and disadvantages

-- As the tumor-informed approach employs a tissue sample for variant analysis, this enables the filtering of CHIP mutations found in
+- As the tumor-informed approach employs a tissue sample for variant analysis, this enables the filtering of CHIP mutations found in cfDNA (decreasing false positive rates).

 ## Studies comparing both approaches